×

 Example:

-3. Transitive and Intransitive Verb:
+3. Transitive and Intransitive Verbs

-Transitive Verb:
+Transitive example:

-Intransitive Verb:
+Intransitive example:

 The jury will continue the hearing after a break. (transitive)

-The hearing continued after the break. (intransitive).
+The hearing continued after the break. (intransitive)